Track and Trace: How to get started

 - 8. Stay in open communication with your trading partners – As a CMO or supplier, you do not want to be rated as “risky” for serialization compliance, which may lead to lost business.
 As a customer, you do not want to be caught off-guard when some of your suppliers are not on track for compliance.

 - 10. Think beyond compliance – Explore ways of getting some ROI back from your investment.
 Every pharma company will have to invest in compliance, where will you differentiate yourself?
 Plan collaboration initiatives with partners to harness the value of your “big” Track & Trace data to optimize your operations.
-Big data for Pharma industry is Track & Trace!
+Big data for the Pharma industry is Track & Trace!
 Plan for it early.
+In this manner, pharmaceutical companies can elevate their average Overall Equipment Effectiveness (OEE) from 37 to above 60.

 Serialization technology adoption is like a global pandemic.
 Get infected while there are still enough doctors around to support you.